HiveGamesOSS/Chunker/README.md

 **Convert Minecraft worlds between Java Edition and Bedrock Edition**

 Chunker is a Java application which allows you to convert Java and Bedrock Minecraft worlds.
-It provides a simple interface for converting worlds and allows you to also upgrade and downgrade different versions of the game.
+It provides a simple interface for converting worlds and allows you to upgrade and downgrade worlds between different versions of the game.

 Supported Formats: